-For a small study; such as a small modification to an existing piece of equipment, the minutes may all on one form (CD-PD-TO-03 HAZOP Record Form).
+For a small study; such as a small modification to an existing piece of equipment, the minutes may be all on one form (HAZOP Record Form).
 Where several workshops are needed, and many changes are expected, a separate sheet for each identified problem should be used.